 However, despite the challenges of moving there, Carlisle ended up being one of our favorite tours!
 We loved everything about those short ten months from the newly built house we found to rent, to the kids’ school, to the military spouses who have become lifelong friends.
 In looking back, it was the perfect decision for us, especially since my husband ended up deploying for 13 months a year later.

-But not everyone is as fortunate in being able to avoid the dreaded unaccompanied tour.
+Not everyone is as fortunate in being able to avoid the dreaded unaccompanied tour.
 A service member doesn’t always have the option to bring the family along because of where the assignment is located.
 Korea and Turkey are two locations where unaccompanied orders are frequent.
-A year ago, more than 600 family members of U.S. military and civilian personnel were forced to leave Incirlik Air Base and several smaller bases in Turkey because of worsening security conditions there.
-Just last fall the Pentagon changed the status of permanent duty assignments there to one-year, unaccompanied tours.
+In 2016, more than 600 family members of U.S. military and civilian personnel were forced to leave Incirlik Air Base and several smaller bases in Turkey because of worsening security conditions there.
+The Pentagon has since changed the status of permanent duty assignments there to one-year, unaccompanied tours.

 I had another friend who stayed behind in Florida when her husband was sent to Japan for a year.
 She had little kids, and it wasn’t a good time for her professionally to move.
 At the end of that year, he was offered a three-year follow-on assignment there, and the family joined him.

 When the decision is made not to PCS with the service member, or when unaccompanied orders leave you no choice, there are several options to be considered.
 The simplest might be to stay at your current duty station.
 If selling the house is a concern or you have older children who do not want to change schools, this might be what is best for your family at the time.

 Another option is to move back “home” to live closer to family Some choose to be surrounded by friends and family in a familiar environment.
 With a spouse halfway around the world, the comforts of home might be exactly what you need.
 And if you have more job opportunities and connections in your hometown than you do at your current location, moving home may offer the best financial situation.